groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 | haut    | /bin/false | Used for connection to the non sensitive zone   |
 | bas     | /bin/false | Used for connection to the sensitive zone       |
 | verif   | /bin/false | Used internally to the DSAS                     |

+Each user added via the DSAS adminsitration interface will have a sheel `/bin/ash`.

 ### The zrite permissions of each user